How to Concatenate Date That Doesn’t Become Number in Excel (5 Ways)

 Concatenate Date with Text doesn't becomes number Excel

-2. Concatenate Date and Number while Keeping the Date Format
+Method 2 – Concatenate Dates and Numbers while Keeping the Date Format

 Steps:

-• First, select any cell to store the result (in our case, it is Cell E5).
+• Select any cell to store the result (in our case, it is Cell E5).

 =CONCATENATE(TEXT(B5, "0.00%"), " and ", TEXT(C5, "mm/dd/yyyy"))

-This formula will connect the number value, 1543.00%, in Cell B5 with the date value, 3/2/2022, in Cell C5 in “0.00%” format for percentage number and “mm/dd/yyyy” format for the date.
+This formula will connect the number value, 1543.00%, in Cell B5 with the date value, 3/2/2022, in Cell C5 in 0.00%” format for percentage number and “mm/dd/yyyy” format for the date.
 We have added “ and “ in the middle just to make the result meaningful.
-You can add any text that you want.
+You can add any text that you want or omit it.

 Concatenate Date with Numbers doesn't becomes number in Excel

-• Now, drag the Fill Handle to apply the formula to the rest of the cells.
+• Drag the Fill Handle to apply the formula to the rest of the cells.

 Concatenate Date with numbers doesn't becomes number Excel